WIPO Alternative Dispute Resolution (ADR) for Collecting Societies

 As a flexible and confidential mechanism, ADR helps parties in such disputes to adopt practical and satisfactory solutions.
-ADR allows parties to choose a mediator, arbitrator or expert with specific expertise in the area of copyright and collecting societies.
+ADR allows parties to choose a mediator, arbitrator or expert with specific expertise in the area of copyright and CMOs.
 It provides a neutral forum in which an international dispute can be resolved through a single procedure.
 Moreover, ADR may be designed in a way so as to allow for efficient enforcement of the outcome.

 Selected Areas of Dispute